 I got off to a bit of a slow start today, leaving camp around 8 am, happy to see some light cloud cover that would hopefully keep the sun somewhat at bay today.
 The early morning trail was relatively shaded from the sun, and was a nice green landscape.

-To keep up with hiker demand, several people were helping to build a giant pit toilet.
-When completed, the seating platform will move on rails, so as part of the pit is filled up, the seats can be moved down to change where the load is deposited.
+Being a popular place to stop along the trail, there’s a high demand for toilet facilities at Mike’s Place.
+To help keep up with hiker demand, several people were helping to build a giant pit toilet.
+A huge trench has been dug, and a seating platform installed on a set of rails.
+When completed, the seating platform can be moved down the rails so as part of the pit is filled up, the seats can be moved to change where the load is deposited.
 It’ll be pretty awesome when it’s completed, hopefully in a few days.
 (They just need to finish digging the hole.)
 Also built recently was a short connector trail from the PCT, which saves a substantial bit of roadwalk.

 The next water source was another five miles down the trail, at Tule Spring.
-It has a cistern (recently usually empty), and a muddy and shallow (but fast moving) creek, so while this wouldn’t be the best water source, it’s the best game in town until getting to Paradise Valley Cafe, 15 miles beyond that.
+It has a cistern (which recently has been empty), and a muddy and shallow (but fast moving) creek, so while this wouldn’t be the best water source, it’s the best game in town until getting to Paradise Valley Cafe, 15 miles beyond that.

-While I was resting, Peter Pan and Bigfoot, an older couple from Alaska passed me, as did Hulkspiration and his wife as I was packing up to leave.
-I caught up with them at the campsite at the road that leads to the creek.
+While I was resting, Peter Pan and Bigfoot, an older couple from Alaska passed me, as did Hulkspiration and his wife, Sierra, as I was packing up to leave.
+I caught up with them at the campsite at the road that leads to Tule Spring.

 My initial plan was to collect water and then move on, going as far as I could, but I was feeling a bit dehydrated, in spite of drinking way more water than yesterday.
 And plus, there were people here.
 So I decided to stay.